ALPHA-GAL INFORMATION

 78%

-78% of physicians know little to nothing about alpha-gal syndrome.
+78% of healthcare providers know little to nothing about alpha-gal syndrome.

 Only 5%

-Only 5% of physicians feel very confident in diagnosing and managing alpha-gal syndrome.
+Only 5% of healthcare providers feel very confident in diagnosing and managing alpha-gal syndrome.

 New Resources